opencontainers/image-spec/descriptor.md

 ## Embedded Content

 In many contexts, such as when downloading content over a network, resolving a descriptor to its content has a measurable fixed "roundtrip" latency cost.
-For large blobs, the fixed cost is usually inconsequental, as the majority of time will be spent actually fetching the content.
+For large blobs, the fixed cost is usually inconsequential, as the majority of time will be spent actually fetching the content.
 For very small blobs, the fixed cost can be quite significant.

 Implementations MAY choose to embed small pieces of content directly within a descriptor to avoid roundtrips.